Grilled hot dogs are an All-American Food, but you can take it to the next level by offering your guests a DIY Gourmet Hot Dog Bar!

-Create a Gourmet Hot Dog Bar by offering a variety of buns, cheeses, slaws, mustards, spreads and condiments!
+Create a specialty Hot Dog Bar by offering a variety of buns, cheeses, slaws, mustards, spreads and condiments!
 This hot dog bar features an All-American Chili Dog, Italian Dog and a Greek Dog!

 - Easy set up-fire up the grill and set out the condiments!